pauldub/homebrew/Library/Contributions/manpages/brew.1.md

     If `--force` is passed, remove a previously cached version and re-fetch.

+  * `audit [--warn]`:
+    Checks all formulae for Homebrew coding style violations.
+This should be run before submitting a new formula for inclusion.

+    If `--warn` is passed, performs additional stricter checks that may not need to be fixed before submitting.

   * `test` <formula>:
     A few formulae provide a test method. `brew test <formula>` runs this test method.
 There is no standard output or return code, but it should